mtdxc/libp2p.specs/pubsub/README.md

 On the consuming side:
   - `signature` may be absent, and not verified.
-  - Verify `signature`, iff the `signature` is present, then reject if `signature` is invalid.
+  - Verify `signature`, if the `signature` is present, then reject if `signature` is invalid.

 **`LaxNoSign` option**